evanwagle/ocaml-dotsandboxes/README.md

 ## How to Play (2 Methods):

-### Method 1 : Play game in GUI:
+### Method 1 - Play game in GUI:
-- To play simulation of AI vs AI:
+- To play Simulation (AI vs AI):
-  - At the bottom of draw_board in gui.ml, change the respective modes of the bots (either "Easy", "Medium", "Hard").
+  - At the bottom of draw_board in gui.ml, change the desired difficulty of the bots (Easy, Medium, Hard).
 Ex:
   ```
   if mode = "Simulation" then
     loop_simulation default_board "Medium" "Hard" bot1